skraft9/pfsense-security-research/README.md

 ![image](https://github.com/user-attachments/assets/f050cac7-29ed-40f6-9437-972176a5885a)

 ---
+## Security Expectations for Diagnostic Interfaces

-The diagnostics module within the web interface of a firewall must contain proper safeguards to prevent abuse against the underlying operating system.
+The diagnostics module within the web interface of a firewall should contain proper safeguards to prevent abuse against the underlying operating system.

 * Diagnostic commands should be functionally limited to ping, traceroute, log view, etc.
 * Commands should run inside a restricted shell or chroot.